MicrosoftDocs/edge-developer/microsoft-edge/web-platform/tracking-prevention.md

 By default, InPrivate windows in Microsoft Edge use the same tracking prevention settings as regular windows.

-To always apply the Strict level of tracking prevention to InPrivate windows:
+To always apply the "Strict" level of tracking prevention to InPrivate windows:

 1. Go to `edge://settings/privacy`.
 1. Click **Always use "Strict" tracking prevention when browsing InPrivate**.